-CDBG-CV for PY2022
+CDBG-CV for PY2023

 The attached table below includes all racial and ethnic categories for CDBG-CV funded activities that are under Action Plan 2019-20 and includes accomplishments for activities serving households.
-The two subgrantees that carried out the Covid-19 rent and utility assistance were Latino Network Inc and El Programa Hispano Catolico.
-These emergency rent assistance and utility funds assisted 57 total individuals, with 53 identifying as Hispanic or Latinx/e.
+The two subgrantees that carried out the COVID-19 rent and utility assistance during 2019-2020 was Human Solutions (dba Our Just Future) and El Programa Hispano Catolico.
+For PY2022 and PY2023 the subgrantee that carried out the CDBG-CV activities was Latino Network.
+For PY2023 these emergency rent assistance and utility funds assisted 46 total individuals, with 34 identifying as Hispanic or Latinx/e with a total funding of \$131,689.
+It is highly likely that PY2024 will be Latino Network's last year carrying out the remaining of the CDBG-CV funding of \$32,389.00.